kkotelczuk/kkotelczuk.github.io/source/_posts/project-concept.md

 ## Technology

 As I said above I want to use JS as the main language in this project.
-Fronted will be based on [ReactJS](https://github.com/reactjs) with [MobX](https://mobx.js.org/) architecture.
+Frontend will be based on [ReactJS](https://github.com/reactjs) with [MobX](https://mobx.js.org/) architecture.
 I used this set of tech in my daily work and it works fine for me.
 I'm open for others frameworks, so changes are possible.

 As the backend, I want to use a [BaaS](https://www.techopedia.com/definition/29428/backend-as-a-service-baas).
 Today I'm targeting in [Syncano](https://syncano.io), which in my opinion is very good for such thing, but currently it's core libraries are in beta, so It can be a bit difficult.
 Syncano provides code box in which JS code runs really fast.
 There is also mechanism like triggers, schedules, real-time notifications, also mobile and hosting.
 In Syncano I can store data, processing images in the cloud, so I hope the game will work really fast.